gatewayitconsulting/GatewayITConsulting/README.md

 ## About me

-I am a Salesforce Commerce Cloud Developer currently working for Citizen Watch America.
+I am a Salesforce Commerce Cloud Developer currently working at Citizen Watch America.

 I love making beautiful user experiences whether it is for front-end consumers or business users that empower websites.

-I also own a small IT company, Gateway IT Consulting, where I help smaller businesses achieve premium quality web solutions.
+I also own a small IT company, Montanye Creative, where I help smaller businesses achieve premium quality web solutions and sell my infrared styled digital photography.

 ## Languages